 - The community,

 - The health system,

-- Self-management support,
+- Self-management support viewing patient as the most important resource for achieving favorable outcomes,

 - Delivery system design,

 - Decision support, and

 - Clinical information systems.

 More information here.
-Specifics of this model and others are outlined in Appendix D.
+Specifics of this model and others are outlined in Appendix D. The Enhanced Chronic Pain Care Resources Grid in Appendix E lists resources and providers that can play a role in implementing Collaborative Care for Chronic Pain.